 Net investment income as disclosed in the Group's financial statements represents the Group's overall investment performance and includes investment return attributable to both policyholders and shareholders.
-Net investment income consists of dividends, interest and rents receivable for the year, movements in amortised cost on debt securities, realised gains and losses, and unrealised gains and losses on fair value through profit or loss (FVTPL) investments.
-For many types of life business, including unit-linked and with-profits funds, net investment income is broadly offset by corresponding changes in liabilities, limiting the net impact on profit.
+Net investment income consists of dividends, interest and rents receivable for the year, movements in amortised cost on debt securities, realised gains and losses, and unrealised gains and losses on fair value through profit or loss (FVTPL) investments For certain types of life business, including unit-linked and with-profits funds, movements in asset values are offset by corresponding changes in liabilities, limiting the net impact on profit.